mattermost/calls-offloader/docs/getting_started.md

 In such cases, it’s possible to override the site URL used by recorder jobs or transcriber jobs to connect to Mattermost by setting (on the Mattermost service) the `MM_CALLS_RECORDER_SITE_URL` or `MM_CALLS_TRANSCRIBER_SITE_URL` environment variables, respectively.

 Additionally, it may necessary to add the internal site URL to the exception list in the [`ServiceSettings.AllowCorsFrom`](https://docs.mattermost.com/configure/integrations-configuration-settings.html#enable-cross-origin-requests-from) Mattermost server setting.

+> [!NOTE]
+> When running Docker in particularly restrictive environments (e.g., VMs), it may be necessary to set the `DOCKER_NETWORK=host` environment override so that the containers running the jobs can reach back to the Mattermost server through its local address.